go-weather/weather/README.md

 at https://api.weather.com/v1/.
 Sometimes this API is called the "Weather Underground API".

+## Features

+The following API endpoints are supported:

+- Current conditions by coordinates
+- "Imminent" forecast ("Rain starting in 45 minutes")
+- 10 day forecast by coordinates

+To retrive weather for a location like a city, it must be geocoded first.
+I recommend the [geocoder](https://github.com/jasonwinn/geocoder) package.

 ## Requirements

 An API key is required to use this package.